Petersoj/alpaca-java/README.md

 AlpacaAPI alpacaAPI = new AlpacaAPI(oAuthToken);
 ```

-Note that this library uses [OkHttp](https://square.github.io/okhttp/) as its HTTP client which creates background threads to service requests.
+Note that this library uses [OkHttp](https://square.github.io/okhttp/) as its HTTP client library which creates background threads to service requests.
 These threads persist even if the main thread exists so if you want to destroy these threads when you're done using [`AlpacaAPI`](src/main/java/net/jacobpeterson/alpaca/AlpacaAPI.java) so your program can exit without calling `System.exit()`, use the following snippet:
 ```java
 alpacaAPI.getOkHttpClient().dispatcher().executorService().shutdown();
 alpacaAPI.getOkHttpClient().connectionPool().evictAll();